<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2732602&amp;fmt=gif">

 Best for: Sales and revenue teams focused on conversation intelligence

-Sembly is built around a simple idea: meetings should end with decisions and tasks, not just notes.
+Sembly is built around a simple idea: a meeting should end with decisions and tasks, not just notes.
+It leans harder on outcomes than most tools on this list, and it adds risk detection on top, which compliance-conscious teams tend to value.

 Key features